MegaFold: Efficient Training of Next-Generation 3D Attention Protein Models on Cross-Platform GPUs: Introduction

+Collectively, these challenges constrain AF3 training to short sequences and result in prohibitively long training times (e.g., 11 days on 128 GPUs~\cite{cheng2023fastfoldreducingalphafoldtraining} despite being a moderate $\sim$500M parameter model).
+Although modern GPU systems provide highly optimized support for transformer training, these optimizations do not transfer to AF3.
+Techniques such as FlashAttention~\cite{flash-infer}, compiler-based fusion~\cite{chen2018tvm, ansor, pytorch-2}, and standard sequence parallelism~\cite{ulysses,ring-attention} assume 2D attention over 1D sequences and are insufficient for the cubic scaling, and cross-layer dependencies introduced by 3D attention.

+Motivated by these challenges, we present \name, a novel system for efficient training of next-generation 3D-attention protein models on modern GPUs. \name is the first end-to-end system we are aware of that provides integrated support for 3D attention training by jointly addressing kernel execution, parallelization, operator fusion, and host-device pipelining. \name introduces (1) \evoformer, a Triton-based kernel for 3D attention over 2D pairwise representations to achieve high memory and bandwidth efficiency on cross-platform GPUs (\sref{subsec:fused-attention}), (2) \sdp, a communication-efficient sharding strategy that supports alternating attention axes from 2D pairwise representations (\sref{subsec:sp-scheme}), (3) \fusion, a fused operator stack that aligns attention and transition layers with GPU shared-memory hierarchies (\sref{subsec:fused-small-ops}), (4) \data, a determinism-aware host-device pipeline that eliminates CPU-side preprocessing stalls (\sref{subsec:data-loading}).

-We implement \name by extending a popular open-source PyTorch-based AF3 training system~\cite{af3-open-source}, specifically designing \name to be portable across GPU platforms.
-We evaluate our system on both NVIDIA H200 and AMD MI250 hardware.
-Our results show that \name reduces the peak memory usage by up to 1.23$\times$, while improving per-iteration training time by up to 1.73$\times$ and 1.62$\times$ on NVIDIA and AMD hardware respectively, over existing solutions.
-Moreover, our optimizations enable 1.35$\times$ longer input sequence lengths compared to the PyTorch baseline.
-These improvements make it more feasible to train advanced protein structure prediction models on diverse and modern GPU hardware.
+We implement \name on top of a widely used open-source AF3 training system~\cite{af3-open-source} and evaluate it on both \nvidia H200 and \amd MI250 GPUs.
+Our results show that \name reduces peak memory usage by up to 1.23$\times$, while improving per-iteration training time by up to 1.73$\times$ on \nvidia and 1.62$\times$ on \amd.
+Moreover, \name enables scalable training with up to 3.36$\times$ longer input sequence lengths on 32 GPUs.
+These results demonstrate that 3D-attention protein models introduce novel system-level challenges, and that dedicated system support is essential for scaling emerging biomolecular workloads on modern GPU platforms.